pdf-association/pdf-issues/docs/32000-2-2020/clause13.md

 <h2 id="H13.1">13.1 General</h2>

+<p class="location">Change the bulleted list below the first paragraph as follows:</p>

 <p>This clause describes those features of PDF that support embedding and playing multimedia content.
 It contains the following subclauses:</p>
 <ul>
 <li>13.2, "Multimedia" describes the comprehensive set of multimedia capabilities that were introduced in PDF 1.5.</li>